-Who Hasn’t Heard of The Rockies ?
+Who Hasn’t Heard of The Rockies?

 The Rocky Mountains are without a doubt one of the most famous mountain ranges in North America.
 Popularly known as the Rockies, these mountains have been made known to the rest of the old not only thanks to geography lessons but also thanks to the TV shows and movies which have often used the mountains for one purpose or another.
-Whether it is for their geography, ecology, or history, the Rockies are a source of knowledge, fun, and-most likely-inspiration.
+Whether it is for their geography, ecology, or history, the Rockies are a source of knowledge, fun, and – most likely – inspiration.

 The Rocky Mountains got their name from the Cree Amerindian “as-sin-wati”- a description of the mountains informing that when seen from across the prairies the mountains look like a mass of rock.
-The translation was made by Jacques Legardeur de Saint-Pierre, who called the range “Montagnes de Roche”.
+The translation was made by Jacques Legardeur de Saint-Pierre, who called the range “Montagnes de Roche”

 Before & Now

 The Rockies may appear as an old bunch for those who are not familiarized with mountains-they began emerging 80 million years ago.
-That being said, they are young compared to the Laurentian Mountains (Canada, around Quebec), who are 1,1 billion years, as well as other mountains in North America and other parts of the world.
+That being said, they are young compared to the Laurentian Mountains (Canada, around Quebec), which are 1,1 billion years, as well as other mountains in North America and other parts of the world.

-The Rockies are quite big-they stretch around 3,000 miles (4800 km) from British Columbia (Canada) to New Mexico (the U.S., near California).
+The Rockies are quite big, stretching around 3,000 miles (4800 km) from British Columbia (Canada) to New Mexico (the U.S., near California).
 More specifically, the mountains stretch from the Liard River of British Columbia to the Rio Grande of New Mexico.
 The Absaroka-Beartooth (Montana), Big Horn Mountains (Wyoming), Clark Range (Alberta), Wind River Range (Wyoming), and Sangre de Cristo Mountains (New Mexico and Colorado) are major rages in the United States.
 In Canada, the Rocky Mountains can be found in Alberta and British Columbia.
 The most important ranges are the Continental Ranges, Hart Ranges, and Muskwa Ranges.

 The Rocky Mountains are very tall compared to many mountain ranges in North America and the world.
 For instance, the well-known Mount Elbert peak is 14,440 feet (4,401 m) above sea level.
 This peak is located in Colorado, not very far from the second and the third highest peaks of the Rocky Mountains.
 The second highest peak is no less than 14, 429 ft (4398 m) and for some reason is called Mount Massive.
-The third highest peak is Mount Harvard and has an elevation of 14,431 ft (4395 m).
-The highest peak in the Canadian Rockies is the also well-known Mount Robson and has an elevation of 12,972 feet (3,954 m).
+The third highest peak is Mount Harvard which has an elevation of 14,431 ft (4395 m).
+The highest peak in the Canadian Rockies is the also well-known Mount Robson which has an elevation of 12,972 feet (3,954 m).

 The Rockies contain rocks that were formed before the rise of the mountains, including the Precambrian metamorphic rock (metamorphic rock developed from the transformations of an existing rock type; the name “Precambrian” refers to a very early part of the Earth’s history, before the Cambrian period-which corresponds to the first period of the Phanerozoic eon; the name might sound confusing and most of you would probably not guess that is the Latinized name for Wales, as the rocks formed during this period were first studied in Wales).
 The Rocky Mountains also include Precambrian sedimentary argillite (a fine-grained sedimentary rock) as well as limestone (a sedimentary rock that is mainly composed of fragments of marine organisms) and dolomite (a carbonate mineral).